Mercari vs eBay: Which Platform Should You Sell On?

 Mercari's prepaid labels are convenient, but they're not always the cheapest option.
 Sometimes buying your own label through Pirate Ship or eBay's shipping saves money.

-Returns and Buyer Protection
+Returns and buyer protection

-This is where eBay can hurt.
+This is where eBay can really hurt you.

 The Selling Experience